 In this eBook, you’ll find 36 pages of well-researched expert advice and tips — ways to help you understand how video games affect the ADHD brain, how to set better limits, and how to choose games that do good.

-Is Your Child Addicted to Minecraft?
+Is Your Child Obsessed with Minecraft?
 This Report Can Help

 This Special Report contains seven chapters, each full of expert tips for helping you and your child navigate the world of video games safely, intelligently, strategically — and without daily battles.

 Why your child can focus endlessly on a video game — and yet be unable to finish one chapter of her textbook.